Lutheranism: Western Hemisphere and Australia

 Over the 20th and 21st centuries, some Lutheran bodies have adopted a more congregationalist approach, such as the Protes'tant Conference and the Lutheran Congregations in Mission for Christ, or LCMC.
-The LCMC formed due to a church split after the Evangelical Lutheran Church in America signed an agreement with the Episcopal Church to start ordaining all of their new bishops into the Episcopalian apostolic succession.
-In other words, this meant that new ELCA bishops, at least at first, would be jointly ordained by Anglican bishops as well as Lutheran bishops so that the more strict Episcopalians (i.e., Anglo-Catholics) would recognize their sacraments as valid.
-This was offensive to some in the ELCA at the time because of the implications this practice would have on the teachings of the priesthood of all believers and the nature of ordination.
+The LCMC formed due to a church split after the Evangelical Lutheran Church in America signed an agreement with the Episcopal Church to start ordaining all of their new bishops into the apostolic succession, which was given to the ELCA by Lutheran Churches in the historic episcopate, such as the Church of Sweden.
+This was offensive to those in the ELCA who now constitute the LCMC because of the implications this practice would have on their understanding of the teachings of the priesthood of all believers and the nature of ordination.

-Today, some churches allow dual-rostering.
+Some Lutheran churches permit dual-rostering.
 Situations like this one where a church or church body belongs to multiple larger organizations that do not have ties are termed "triangular fellowship".
 Another variant is independent Lutheran churches, although for some independent churches the clergy are members of a larger denomination.
 In other cases, a congregation may belong to a synod, but the pastor may be unaffiliated.
 In the Evangelical Lutheran Church in America, the Lutheran Church of Australia, the Wisconsin Synod, the Evangelical Lutheran Synod, the Church of the Lutheran Confession, and the Missouri Synod, teachers at parochial schools are considered to be ministers of religion, with the latter defending this before the Supreme Court in 2012.
 However, differences remain in the precise status of their teachers.